top of page

 4

-To ensure individuals can access support that is both culturally and linguistically appropriate, this section integrates formal institutional resources with community-based networks, acknowledging that formal services alone are often insufficient for immigrant, refugee, and underrepresented groups.
+Ensuring individuals can access support that is both culturally and linguistically appropriate by integrating formal institutional resources with community-based networks.
 Central to this approach are community leadership cohorts—trained intermediaries who share the lived experiences of those they serve—who bridge the gap between individuals and institutions by providing a safe, trusted, and approachable layer of guidance.
-These cohorts not only help individuals navigate complex systems and reduce isolation through peer support, but also foster long-term networks of care that extend beyond immediate crisis intervention.
-By combining formal legal and advocacy aid with these culturally responsive, community-driven structures, the Core Rights Framework effectively dismantles barriers such as institutional mistrust and language access, ensuring that support is grounded in real-world experience and sustained empowerment.

 Key Resources: